tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/TPG 压缩_intl_en.md

-## Overview
+## Feature Overview

-Image compression refers to reducing an image’s size as much as possible without changing its quality, to reduce its cost for storage and traffic and speed up access.
+Image compression is the process of downsizing an image as much as possible without sacrificing quality so that it can be stored at a lower cost and accessed more quickly.

-COS launched the TPG compression feature based on [CI](https://intl.cloud.tencent.com/document/product/1045/33422) to convert images into TPG format, a Tencent-developed format with animated image support.
+COS launched the TPG compression feature based on [CI](https://www.tencentcloud.com/document/product/1045/33422) to convert images into TPG format, a Tencent-developed format with animated image support.
 Currently, products such as QQ Browser and Qzone have TPG support by default.
 TPG offers over 90% smaller file sizes at the same quality compared with GIF, and over 50% smaller file sizes compared with PNG.

 ## Restrictions